Some kids are really good at eating their vegetables. Others are not.

 So in this study, rewards with repeated exposure was the key.

-We weren’t using rewards to get our meat-loving son to eat more vegetables.
-This is what we did.
-We irregularly exposed him to a disliked vegetable.
-Every now and then tomato pieces would appear in his salad.
-Do you know the first thing he did?
-He quickly picked out those pieces and threw them on the table or his brother’s plate.
-This method worked for scrambled eggs for him, so we were hoping it would work for other foods.
+Like I said, we were going about this problem all wrong.
+We irregularly exposed our boys to a disliked vegetable.
+Every now and then tomato pieces would appear in their salads.
+Do you know the first thing they did?
+They quickly picked out those pieces and threw them on the table.
 Apparently, the stickers need to come out of the drawer.

 1 Holley, C. E., Haycraft, E., & Farrow, C. (2015).
 ‘Why don’t you try it again?’
 A comparison of parent led, home based interventions aimed at increasing children’s consumption of a disliked vegetable.
 Appetite, 87, 215–222.